cjlee112/socraticqs2/doc/devintro.rst

 Running a test web server
 ...........................

-You need to create a database, load it with some data, and run the development web server.
+You need to create a database, load it with some data, load plugin specifications, and run the development web server.
 You first create the database::